 How to Avoid Injury From Mechanical Patient Lifts

 Nursing Homes have a legal duty to ensure that all the patient lifts also known as Hoyer Lifts and other medical equipment, including the staff training, is up to the standards.
 It is important that all medical equipment be checked and serviced by professionals and that all staff are properly trained and qualified for their positions.
-In fact, nursing home law mandates they should be “as free of accidents as possible”.
+In fact, Freedom from Abuse Neglect Federal Regulation mandates they should be “as free of accidents as possible”.
 Patient lift injuries are some of the most common injuries in nursing homes since the residents often require assist with transfers many time a day.
 Often patient lifts called by generic terms such as: “hoyer lift”, “inva-lift”, “pro-lift”, “valero” and others – this can or cannot be the actual manufacturer of the lift.

 Federal Regulation Mandates Concerning Falls – Patients Lifts